OPCMH

 The choreographed combat employs the use of two knives, one resembling a small bayonet, the other a small attack knife.
 “In this kind of exercise for a public demonstration, the knives are usually blunted,” Ferland said.

 Gilchrist had apparently sustained a superficial wound which stunned him.
 He fell down, hit his head and stood up again before collapsing, Ferland said.
-Gilchrist, of Misissauga, Ontario, belonged to the 3rd Battalion Princess Patricia’s Canadian Light infantry – one of several units participating in the week long tattoo featuring military pageantry and demonstrations.
+Gilchrist, of Mississauga, Ontario, belonged to the 3rd Battalion Princess Patricia’s Canadian Light infantry – one of several units participating in the week long tattoo featuring military pageantry and demonstrations.

 A military doctor in the audience provided immediate help and Gilchrist was taken to Victoria General Hospital Saturday night and died shortly before 10 pm, Ferland said.
 An autopsy is scheduled for today.
 The coroner will be examining a military videotape of the event, Ferland said.